MatthewPlemmons/simple_shell/README.md

 ## Simple Shell

 A shell application built during a project for [Holberton School][1].
-The application as written entirely in emacs and compiled on Ubuntu 14.04 LTS using `gcc 4.8.4`.
+The application was written entirely in emacs and compiled on Ubuntu 14.04 LTS using `gcc 4.8.4`.

 [1]: https://www.holbertonschool.com/